hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 Specifying String Type to Serve Images and File Names as URIs

-The `stringType` attribute is a way to indicate that a string parameter is to be interpeted in a specific way.
-Currently, the only allowed special `stringType` is `uri`, and this allows a HAPI server to list pointers to other resources.
+In general, a parameter of type `string` is a parameter in which the values are from a limited set, e.g., for a parameter named `status`, the values could be `off`, `on`, or `inactive` and a timie series plot of this parameter would have a y-axis with labels of `off`, `on`, or `inactive`.

+One allowed exception is for the case when the parameter is a `uri`.
+To communicate to a client that the parameter is not directly plotable, the string may be indicated as having `stringType=uri`.

-The value of the `stringType` attribute can either be the simple string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
+The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
 The media type (also referred to as MIME type) indicates what type of data each URI points to, and the `scheme` describes the access protocol.  `base` allows the references in the stream to be relative to a base URI, typically a web-accessible location ending